onuraycicek/currency/README.md

 #### **Attributes:**

-__select-active__: It adds a selectbox above the table so you can check your currencies' activity values.
+__select-active__: It adds a selectbox above the table so you can check your currencies activity values.

 ```php
 $fromId = 53;